jahjinx/AI4EduRes-2023_FT-RoBERTa/readme.md

 ## BERT
 BERT, Bidirectional Encoder Representations from Transformers, is a transformer-based language representation model developed by Google.
 It uses machine learning techniques for natural language processing (NLP) pre-training.

-BERT, and similar large lanugage models, are built to learn general representations in language.
+BERT, and similar large language models, are built to learn general representations in language.
 BERT is pre-trained on unlabeled data extracted from a dataset called <a href="https://arxiv.org/abs/1506.06724">BooksCorpus</a> with 800M words and English Wikipedia with 2,500M words.
 Because it aims to learn language in a more general sense, we are able to leverage that understanding to perform a diverse range of downstream tasks including question answering, classification, and next word/sentence prediction often with state-of-the-art results.

 <br />